-

 World Electric Vehicle Journal

 is the first peer-reviewed, international, scientific journal that comprehensively covers all studies related to battery, hybrid, and fuel cell electric vehicles.
-It is the official journal of the World Electric Vehicle Association (WEVA) and its members, the European Association for e-Mobility (AVERE), Electric Drive Transportation Association (EDTA), and Electric Vehicle Association of Asia Pacific (EVAAP).
-It is published monthly online by MDPI from Volume 9, Issue 1 (2018).
+The journal is owned by the World Electric Vehicle Association (WEVA) and its members, the E-Mobility Europe, Electric Drive Transportation Association (EDTA), and Electric Vehicle Association of Asia Pacific (EVAAP).
+It has been published monthly online by MDPI since Volume 9, Issue 1 (2018).

 - Open Access— free for readers, with article processing charges (APC) paid by authors or their institutions.